airborne-commando/ice-breaker/README.md

 ---

+How to run under windows in the exeutable:

+open cmd and type for example:

+    ./icebrkr.exe

 Here’s a detailed discussion of the **changes made so far** to the script, including the new features and improvements: